YouGotHitByGunner/hello-world/README.md

 # hello-world

-Hi humans!
+Hi fellow humans!

+Costin talking...
-Costin here, I like C# and drinking coffe in the mornings.
+I like learning C# and drinking coffee in the mornings.